European Bicycle design and Urban Mobility

 A British classic, Moulton Cycles have been around since 1962 and remain a desirable product.
 Known for the eccentric “F” frame design, small 20” (406mm) wheels and front and rear suspension, Moulton bikes reflect the character of British design and urban transportation.
 Still made in the original workshop in Wiltshire, UK.
 From £1375

-This unique triangular folding bike, is a modern classic.
-Designer Mark Sanders was keen to break the mold back in 1980s with belt drive, single sided forks, and the foldable frame.
-Strida claims the upright sitting position helps you to see more of the city, and certainly stands out from the crowd.
+This unique triangular folding bike is a modern classic.
+Designer Mark Sanders was keen to break the mould back in the 1980s with belt drive, single sided forks, and the foldable frame.
+Strida claims the upright sitting position helps you to see more of the city and certainly stands out from the crowd.
 Made in China.
 From £499.

 This British heritage brand launched in 2009, and feature high spec parts at a competitive price.
 Featured include Reynolds steel tubing, Brooks saddles and Sturmey Archer cranks.
 From £699